OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

     });
 }
 ```

+Looking for a sample of authentication for a regular add-in that does not use a custom function?
+See the article on [authorizing external services for regular add-ins](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/auth-external-add-ins).

 ## Batching of API requests
 Instead of executing individual web requests, it is possible to batch requests using custom functions.